shadowsocks/libQtShadowsocks/client/README.md

 Client
 ------

-`sslocal-libqss` is the test client for `libQtShadowsocks`.
-This subproject is also a part of project `libQtShadowsocks`.
+`shadowsocks-libqss` is a CLI client utilising `libQtShadowsocks`.

+Note: This subproject is also a part of project `libQtShadowsocks`.

-You can build this Qt project and use it to test functionality of `libQtShadowsocks`, or simply use it as your local shadowsocks client.
+You can build this Qt project and use it to test functionality of `libQtShadowsocks`, or simply use it as your shadowsocks client on either (or both) local-side and server-side.

 Usage
 -----

 ```
-Usage: ./sslocal-libqss [options]
+Usage: ./shadowsocks-libqss [options]

 Options:
   -h, --help                       Displays this help.